*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

-Alex looked to the gun across his hands.
+Alex looked at the gun in his hands.
 “That standard issue for the Royal Guards?” she asked and looked into his eyes.

 “I’m not a Royal Guard anymore,” he said, his Diamond Badge gone to prove it.
 “But I will give my life to protect our home.”
-His hazel eyes blazed as he pledged his services.
+His hazel eyes blazed as he made his pledge.

 Alex stared at him, trying to decide if she trusted his sword.
-Then she walked to a thug regaining consciousness, leaned down, and punched him out again.
+Then she walked to a thug regaining consciousness and kicked him unconscious again.
 Pulling keys from his pocket, she tossed them to Carmichael.